calebdre/notes/the-global-economy/test2/Regulating-International-Trade.md

 #### Non-tariff trade regulations
 - **import quota** is a quantitative limit on the amount of a good that can be imported into a country.
 	+ absolute:  limits the amount of a good that may enter the country in a given period of time, usually one year.
 	+ tariff-rate: allows a specified amount of a good (quota) to be imported into the country at a reduced tariff rate (could be zero percent tariff) and a higher tariff rate for imports exceeding the quota in a given quota period
 - effects:
 	+ reduces the total supply of a good in the importing country
 	+ Given the demand for the good, reduced supply means a higher domestic price of the imported good.

 #### Effects of an import quota
 - Quota rent: additional revenues to holders of import licenses.
 When the domestic price of an imported good increase as a result of the quota, importers who hold import licenses collect a higher per unit price.

+#### Voluntary export restraints (VER)
+- trade quotas imposed by the exporting country usually at the request of the importing country
+- holds down imports from the perspective of the importing country
+- Not an efficient way to regulate imports
+	+ since the quantity of the items go down and revenue needs to stay the same, the prices go up for the product
+	+ import country might impose a tariff and this could lead to trade wars
+- benefits:
+	+ Producers in the exporting country capture quota rents equivalent revenues.
+	+ Producers in the exporting country may not want to subject themselves to the whims of politicians in the importing country.

+#### Export Subsidies
+- subsidy granted by gov't to producers who export their products to foreign markets
+- "negative tax"
+- effects
+	+  reduces the supply of the good on the domestic market (exporting country) and therefore raises the domestic price of the good
+	+  [in large country] world prices would fall as a result of increased supply of the good, so
+		*  domestic consumers are worse off because producers want to export their products instead of sell at home
+		*  foreign consumers benefit from lower world prices resulting from the export subsidy